ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 What is state?

-In the context of JavaScript frameworks, **application state** refers to a value that can change over time and cause the framework to update the UI.
+In the context of JavaScript frameworks, **application state** refers to values that are essential to your application working and cause the framework to update the UI when changed.

 Let's look at a counter example: